Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 }
 ```

-Now let's create the balls, the orange one will be created using the [`before` pseudo element](https://daily-dev-tips.com/posts/css-pseudo-elements/) and the blue one with the [`after` pseudo element](https://daily-dev-tips.com/posts/css-pseudo-elements/).
+Now let's create the balls.
+The orange one will be made using the [`before` pseudo element](https://daily-dev-tips.com/posts/css-pseudo-elements/) and the blue one with the [`after` pseudo element](https://daily-dev-tips.com/posts/css-pseudo-elements/).

-They share some similarities, in size and roundness so let's write that with a double selector.
+They share some similarities in size and roundness so let's write that with a double selector.

 ```css
 .holder:before,